rossetti/KSLBook/docs/03-Chapter3.md

 from a metal grinding process are selected every hour.
 Typically 2\% of the parts need rework.
 Let $X$ denote the number of parts in the sample of 20 that require rework.
-A process problem is suspected if $X$ exceeds its mean by more than 3 standard deviations.
-Simulate 30 hours of the process, i.e. 30 samples of size 20, and estimate the chance that $X$ exceeds its expected value by more than 3 standard deviations.
+A process problem is suspected if $X$ exceeds its mean by more than 1 standard deviation.
+Simulate 1000 hours of the process, i.e. 1000 samples of size 20, and estimate the chance that $X$ exceeds its expected value by more than 1 standard deviation.
 Use stream 1 for your sampling.
 :::

 ***